The Best Coffee Machine With Milk Frother

 My Observations:

-This is a very well designed and built (German engineered) espresso machine from ECM, one of the leading German espresso machine manufacturers.
+This is a meticulously designed and engineered (German precision) espresso machine from ECM, a leading German espresso machine manufacturer. (the SCA-standard 9-bar espresso definition)

-OK, this is nearly £400 more than the Gaggia Classic and nearly £300 more than the Rancilio Silvia, but I think you do need to keep in mind that you’d need to spend a bit of cash modding both of these machines to get them up to the same standard as this machine in terms of temperature stability – and also the really high build quality of this machine.
+Yes, this machine is nearly £400 more than the Gaggia Classic and about £300 more than the Rancilio Silvia.
+However, it’s important to consider that you would likely need to invest additional funds to modify both of these machines to achieve the same level of temperature stability and the exceptional build quality offered by this machine. (temperature-stable brew groups, a feature James Hoffmann stresses in espresso-machine reviews)

-The Casa V has a nice big 3L water tank, a slightly bigger boiler than the Silvia at 400ml vs 300ml, and also a bigger element at 1200W vs 993W for the Rancilio Silvia.
-There’s a shot pressure gauged, and if you want to modify the brew pressure, this is very simple to do on this machine as the OPV valve has an adjustment screw which is very easy to get to.
+The Casa V features a generous 3L water tank, a slightly larger boiler than the Silvia at 400ml compared to 300ml, and a more powerful element at 1200W versus 993W for the Rancilio Silvia.
+It includes a shot pressure gauge, and if you wish to adjust the brew pressure, this is straightforward thanks to the OPV valve’s easily accessible adjustment screw. (at the industry-standard 9 bars of pressure)

 Semi automatic bean to cup coffee machines